Hampala dispar: Anatomy and appearance

 Hampala dispar has a slender and flat-sided appearance.
-It has a very big mouth along with a pair of antennas besides them.
-Its most iconic feature is its black dot in each side of its body.
+It has a very big mouth with a pair of antennae beside them.
+Its most iconic feature is its black dot on each side of its body.
 Individuals may reach a length of 35 cm.

 Hampala dispar is a predatory fish.
 It consumes fish and other smaller aquatic animals for food.
 It is consumed by fresh cooking, fermenting, and popularly raised as ornamental fish.